joaquinlpereyra/rusty-monkey/README.md

 Integers are always represented as int64.

-Here is a simple example:
+Here is a simple example, where you can also see how to assign variables, how to use conditionals and for loops.
 ```
 let x = 4;
 let y = 10;